 - If you don’t have room for a large compost pile, not to worry.
 Even apartment dwellers can use the vermicomposting method to transform kitchen waste into a gorgeous soil amendment.
 Here’s how I made a worm composter for less than five bucks.
 It’s easy, and I promise — it doesn’t stink!

-You can use the compost, castings, and rotted manure as top or side dressings right alongside your plants.
+You can use the compost, castings, and rotted manure as top or side dressings right alongside your vegetable plants in your organic garden.
 The mulch can be applied four to six inches deep all around the base of each plant.

 Where to find the best soil amendments